nuxeo/nuxeo/docker/README.md

 docker run -it -p 8080:8080 DOCKER_REGISTRY/nuxeo/nuxeo:latest
 ```

-## Inspect an Image
+## Inspect the Image

-To inspect the different layers included in an image, you can run for instance:
+To inspect the different layers included in the image, you can run:

 ```bash
 docker history nuxeo/nuxeo:latest